Welcome to the Rutgers University Libraries. The librarians and staff in the library system are here to help you.

 You can access the Libraries' website from campus computer labs, your home, or your office.
 To use some resources from off campus you will need to follow the "Connect from Off-campus" instructions provided on the Libraries’ website and login using your Rutgers NetID and password.

 Use the to find books, periodicals (journals or magazines), and other materials.
-The contains records for items held by the Rutgers University Libraries, including those held on reserve for specific courses and circulation records for all borrowers.
-The provides information on which Rutgers library owns each title as well as call number, location, journal holdings, and whether each copy of a title is currently checked out or is on the shelf.
+The catalog contains records for items held by the Rutgers University Libraries, including those held on reserve for specific courses and circulation records for all borrowers.
+The catalog record provides information on which Rutgers library holds each title as well as call number, location, journal holdings, and whether each copy of a title is currently checked out or is on the shelf.

 For some libraries, items acquired prior to 1972 were not automatically included in the but are being progressively added to the database.
 Many government documents published prior to 2002 are not included.
 If you cannot locate the materials you need in the , ask a reference librarian for assistance.